mathiasertl/django-xmpp-http-upload/README.md

 * `XMPP_HTTP_UPLOAD_ACCESS`: (**mandatory!**)

-  A list of tuples of regular expressions and a dictionary of settings.
-Regular expressions might be regular expressions or an iterable of regular expressions.
+  A list of two-tuples with the first element being a regular expresion (or list of regular expressions) and the second element being quota settings.
 This setting configures upload permissions and any upload quotas.

   ```